SidRichardsQuantum/Celestial_Dynamics_Iteration_Methods/RESULTS.md

 ### Heun's Method

-Appears to be less accurate than the midpoint method.
+Appears to be less accurate than the midpoint method as well as not conserving as much energy.
+$\approx 15%$ of total energy is lost after $25$ years, compared to $\approx 6%$ for the midpoint method.

 Output:
 ```